wraabe/Sum14DHCourseDev/Assignment/whatisDH.md

      The response will consist of a 2- to 3-page (500--700 words) blog post, with a thesis that engages one or more of the following general topics:
-     -  digital humanities as a threat to literary studies [see @kirsch2014; also @marche2014].
+     -  digital humanities as a threat to literary studies [@kirsch2014; @marche2014].
-     -  digital humanities as a set of institutional sites of study and professional organizations [see @kirschenbaum2010]
+     -  digital humanities as a set of institutional sites of study and professional organizations [@kirschenbaum2010]
-     -  digital humanities as building things, such as computer applications, models, and online projects [see @ramsay2011]
+     -  digital humanities as building things, such as computer applications, models, and online projects [@ramsay2011]
-     -  digital humanities as sharing, developing a community [see @sample2011]
+     -  digital humanities as sharing, developing a community [@sample2011]
-     -  digital humanities as productive unease, grappling with tension between ideas of technological progress and the recognition that humanities research materials resist modeling and processing [see @flanders2009]
+     -  digital humanities as productive unease, grappling with tension between ideas of technological progress and the recognition that humanities research materials resist modeling and processing [@flanders2009]
 2. Each blog post must have at least one formal citation of another piece of writing, either from list above or from another blog post or article.
 3. By Monday of week 3, each student's original blog post, which